zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/TimePickerAnimationClose.md

     ?>

 ### effects
-Effect to be used for closing of the popup.
+The effect(s) to use when playing the open animation.
+Multiple effects should be separated with a space.Complete list of available animations

 #### Returns
 `\Kendo\UI\TimePickerAnimationClose`